amature0000/desktop-calendar/README.md

-# KNUcalendar
+# desktop-calendar

-KNUcalendar is a lightweight calendar that display events from a CSV file `202408.csv` on a webpage.
+desktop-calendar is a wallpaperEngine-dedicated calendar

 ## oneko.js